lvsl/systemd-sdk-go/README.md

 ### Why SDK?
 Current available [bindings](https://github.com/coreos/go-systemd) are too low-level and bloated.

-*The goal of this project is provide more high-level and lean set of building blocks, but without restricting too much*.
+*The goal of this project is to provide more high-level and lean set of building blocks, but without restricting too much*.